- As an older adult, there are several ways to reduce your tax bill, starting at the age of 50.

 Everyone wants to keep more of their hard-earned money.
 Luckily for seniors, many of whom are on a fixed income, there are several ways to save on taxes.
-With one out of three seniors aged 70-79 having saved less than $100,000 for retirement1, every deduction counts.
+With one out of three seniors aged 70 to 79 having saved less than $100,000 for retirement1, every deduction counts.

 A good way to make sure you aren’t missing out on deductions is to get professional guidance.
 There are free tax preparation services available to seniors through the IRS and AARP.
 Also, those with an adjusted gross income (AGI) of $73,000 or less per year can file online for free using one of several tax software providers.
 These online providers and IRS-certified volunteers can answer questions about senior tax perks like the ones below.

 When You Turn 50

 Larger IRA Contributions

-Those age 50 or over can contribute $1,000 more to their IRA, making the maximum contribution for the year $7,0002.
+Those age 50 or over can contribute $1,000 more to their IRA, making the maximum contribution for the year $7,500 in 20232.
 For a traditional IRA, these contributions act as a tax deduction.
 Also, once you reach 59½, you no longer have to pay an early withdrawal penalty for these funds.

 401K Catch-up Contributions